eclipse-tractusx/traceability-foss/docs/concept/#621-add-parts-to-notifications/#621-add-parts-to-notifications.md

 - Correct request structure (otherwise 400 bad Request)
 - Notification exists (Otherwise 404 Not found)
-- notification is in status CREATED (Otherwise 403 Forbidden)
+- notification is in status CREATED (Otherwise 400 Bad Request)
 - Notification is from owner (Otherwise status 403 Forbidden)

 - All partIds in request are: